 UMGC is authorized to offer distance education in all SARA states and is offering distance education in compliance with all other states' laws.
 As such, the university is also offering distance education in compliance with the Department of Education's Title IV state authorization requirements.
 Changes in state of residence, therefore, shall not impact Title IV eligibility for students taking courses via distance education.

-UMGC is authorized to offer hybrid courses and/or provide student support services, such as enrollment or academic advising, through approval or exemption by the state higher education regulatory authority in the following states: Arizona, California, Florida, Georgia, Hawaii, Maryland, New York, North Carolina, Texas, Virginia, Washington, and Washington, D.C.
+UMGC is authorized to offer hybrid courses and/or provide student support services, such as enrollment or academic advising, through approval or exemption by the state higher education regulatory authority in the following states: Arizona, California, Colorado, Florida, Georgia, Hawaii, Maryland, New York, North Carolina, Texas, Virginia, Washington, and Washington, D.C.

 Prospective and Current Student Complaints

 Institutions of higher education are required to provide prospective and current students with contact information for relevant state entities tasked with complaint oversight.
 Find out more about complaint processes and contact information for relevant state entities.